-In general, public works refers to construction projects that are paid for in whole or in part out of public funds, or if private funds are used, more than 50 percent of the square footage is leased to a public entity.
-Because of this, there are laws regarding many aspects of the construction projects to protect the public’s interest.
+In general, public works refer to construction projects that are paid for in whole or in part out of public funds, or if private funds are used, more than 50 percent of the square footage is leased to a public entity.
+Because of this, there are laws regarding many aspects of construction projects to protect the public’s interest.

 One of the legal requirements for working on a public works project is the employment of apprentices.
-Contractors who are not already participating in an approved program must request dispatch of apprentices from at least one other apprenticeship committee, if more than one exists in the area of the public works project.
+Contractors who are not already participating in an approved program must request the dispatch of apprentices from at least one other apprenticeship committee if more than one exists in the area of the public works project.
 Our committee is the only one approved by the DAS in Southern California.
 All your Public Works filings must be submitted to our office exclusively.

-Submit the contract award information of your public works project within 10 days of the prime execution of the contract or subcontract, but in no event later than the first day in which the contractor has workers employed on the public work.
+Submit the contract award information of your public works project within 10 days of the prime execution of the contract or subcontract but in no event later than the first day in which the contractor has workers employed on the public work.
 You may use form DAS 140.
-This is simply a notification of award; it is not automatically a request for dispatch of a registered apprentice.
+This is simply a notification of the award; it is not automatically a request for the dispatch of a registered apprentice.

 Request Registered Apprentices